astsi/iOS-basics/Debugging.md

 ## Debugging issue which do not occcur on simulator, debug mode

- - creating a log file to determine what went down wrong
+ - creating a log file to determine what went wrong

 ## Debugging View Hierarchy